cordero67/blu-mun-event-ticketing/README.md

 ## Project Overview

-Blü Mün Event Ticketing is a blockchain based ticketing solution that allows event creators to issue tickets to an event and subsequently maintain complete control over its entire journey, i.e. both the primary and secondary markets.
+The Blü Mün Event Ticketing DApp is a blockchain based ticketing solution that allows event creators to issue tickets to an event and subsequently maintain complete control over its entire journey, i.e. both the primary and secondary markets.

-The Blü Mün Event Ticketing DApp will be released in several phases (see section Blü Mün Event Ticketing DApp Construction for description of all phases).
+The Blü Mün Event Ticketing DApp will be released in several phases (see "Blü Mün Event Ticketing DApp Construction" section below for description of all phases).

 Phase 1 of the DApp has been completed as is intended for submission as the final project for the 2021 Consensys Blockchain Developer Bootcamp.
 Phase 1 consists of four different user screens.